WebberZone/better-search/readme.txt

 * Enhancements:
 	* Query filters now work for the LIKE search as well
 	* New filter to override the censor character (currently a space) e.g. usage at https://gist.github.com/ajaydsouza/f23f35704431485c6922
+	* Banned terms will now filter the main search query and will no longer display the search term even in seamless mode

+* Bug fixes:
+	* Highlighting now works when the search term has double or single quotes

 = 2.0.1 =
 * Bug fixes: